cloudfoundry/summit-training-classes/basics/site/content/labs/cli.md

 ## Targeting Orgs & Spaces

-You can change the org & space you are targeting without logging in again.
+You can change the org and space you are targeting without logging in again.

 ```bash
 $ cf target -o ORG -s SPACE